 - Capital - have a strong desire for real capital preservation

-The Trustees have agreed a target allocation of 55% to growth type assets is appropriate for the long-term target SAA, balancing the need to earn income to meet desired distribution levels and operational expenses with a desire to preserve and grow capital over time.
+The Trustees have agreed a target allocation of up to 70% to growth type assets is appropriate for the long-term target SAA, balancing the need to earn income to meet desired distribution levels and operational expenses with a desire to preserve and grow capital over time.

 The portfolio is made up of three main asset groupings:

 - Growth assets include listed and private equity, both global and Trans-Tasman.
 These assets are expected to contribute the most to the growth of the Foundation’s capital.

 - Diversifying assets include real and alternative assets, including real estate, infrastructure and hedge funds.
 These investments offer a different risk and return profile to equities.
 They also play an important role in protecting the value of the Foundation’s capital by offering a hedge against inflation.